pdugas/pdugas/README.md

-I’m a contract software architect and full-stack computer engineer in Atlanta, Georgia, USA.
+I’m a contract software architect and full-stack computer engineer in Canton, Georgia, USA.

 I'm a C/C++ and Linux guy going way back but my coding background is sort of all over the place.
 I'm currently working on an in-house project using Symfony/PostgreSQL/TimescaleDB for